dolthub/doltpy/README.md

 ### `doltpy.cli`
 This is the most important module.
 It effectively wraps the Dolt command-line-interface (CLI) that is exposed by the Go binary.
 The CLI is exposed more or less exactly as it is implemented, returning wrapper objects where appropriate.

+It's implementation has moved to a separate repository [here](https://github.com/dolthub/doltcli)

 #### `doltpy.cli.read` and `doltpy.cli.write`
 These modules provide basic read and write interfaces for reading and writing a variety of tabular data formats, including:
 - CSV files